 - Can I take ibuprofen or other NSAIDs?

 - Antibiotics or any other new medication you are prescribed (interactions with immunosuppression medicines)

-The Renal Association: COVID-19: Information and guidance for renal professionals
+The Renal Association: COVID-19: Information and guidance for health professionals

-Provides resources for renal professionals and patients with kidney disease.
-Of particular relevance to medicines use is:
+Provides resources for renal health professionals.
+Resources of particular relevance to medicines use include:

 - Guidance for clinicians with patients receiving immunosuppression treatment for autoimmune conditions of their native kidneys which directs which patients receiving immunosuppression should follow prolonged self-isolation.
 [Last updated 1 April 2020]